coderSathesBala/100-days-of-code/README.md

 This is my space to keep track of my 100 days of code challenge!

+Day 30 #100DaysOfCode

+Did a lot of research on the importance of testing!

+Day 29 #100DaysOfCode

+Started learning about Testing with Cypress, interesting stuff, looking forward to creating a Cypress project!

+Day 28 #100DaysOfCode

+Another day of messaging people on LinkedIn, continued working on a side project!

+Day 27 #100DaysOfCode

+I messaged some people on LinkedIn, and did some work on my project.

+Day 26 #100DaysOfCode

+Updated my resume and Github projects.
+Decided to start working on a project I created a couple of years ago.
+Going to add some new parts!

+Day 25 #100DaysOfCode #leetcode

+Continued working on LeetCode problems, it can get super confusing but also super rewarding as I progress!

+Day 24 #100DaysOfCode

+Read about recursion, and sliding window algorithm, which I found confusing but interesting and love to see all the problems it could solve, looking forward to learning more about sliding window algorithm!

+Day 23 #100DaysOfCode

+I did some LeetCode to improve my problem-solving skills.
+Ended the day by going to an @ADPList meeting it was great to talk to a lead developer about what I should be working on and have a better sense of direction!

+Day 22 #100DaysOfCode

+Went to a VirtualCoffee morning chat event, did some LeetCode to improve my problem-solving skills.
+Ended the day by going to a @torontojs event about React Animation, it was really cool!

 Day 21 #100DaysOfCode

 Watched @dan_abramov video, it was very interesting and cool to see what happens behind the scenes!